Living with an Indwelling Urinary Catheter

-Two litre drainage bags are available for overnight use.
+Two-litre drainage bags are available for overnight use.
 These should be securely connected to the end of the leg bag and the leg bag tap opened to allow drainage.
-Night bags are available with or without a tap.
+Overnight catheter bags are available with or without a tap.

-Catheter valves should only be used on the advice of a qualified healthcare professional where adequate bladder tone and capacity is present, and following full bladder assessment.
+Catheter valves should only be used on the advice of a qualified healthcare professional where adequate bladder tone and capacity are present and following full bladder assessment.

 Hand hygiene is essential when you are dealing with your catheter.
 Your catheter and entry site should be washed twice daily with mild soap and water and dried thoroughly.
 If the entry site becomes inflamed check for chafing or other potential physical trauma, contact your continence specialist for advice if required.